 What is SaaS content marketing?

-SaaS content marketing is a powerful strategy SaaS businesses can use to attract and find their target customers.
+Content marketing is a powerful marketing strategy SaaS businesses can use to attract and find their target customers.
 When done correctly, B2B SaaS companies can organically attract the right customers without needing to spend money on advertising.

 The content marketing channels you use for a SaaS (software-as-a-service) company will rely on your business.
 However, the best place to start is with your website.
 In this article, I’ll show you how to think about what type of content to post on your website.
 From there, you can then dive into other means of distributing the content on your website through SEO (search engine optimization), ads, sponsorships, email marketing, and social media.